-Results from TrueNet’s October 2013 Broadband Report show fibre services deliver the highest speeds in New Zealand.
+Results from TrueNet’s October 2013 Broadband Report show fibre services deliver New Zealand’s highest speeds.
 That comes as no surprise.
-After all, speed is one of the reasons to move from copper delivered broadband to a fibre service.
+After all, speed is one of the reasons to move from copper broadband to fibre.

 Other reasons to switch from one technology to the other are reliability and consistency.
 Truenet’s results show fibre scoring on both those measures.

 The report says: “30Mbps fibre service is reliable and predictable.
 For both Orcon and Snap, TrueNet measure peak evening speeds at better than 99 percent of the off-peak speed.
 Although peak speed of 27 or 28Mbps is less than the advertised 30Mbps.